tstout/sys-loader/README.md

 # Overview
  This is essentially a reboot of something I was experimenting with years ago in this code base [splumb](https://github.com/tstout/splumb).
 I’m leaning now toward something useful that can spin up a system of components, modules, plugins, etc. I have not developed a name for the base unit that I like.
-Clojure’s [cli-deps](https://clojure.org/guides/deps_and_cli) tools provide a simple, compelling environment for combining libraries stored across multiple git or maven repositories.
+Clojure’s [cli-deps](https://clojure.org/guides/deps_and_cli) tools provide a simple, compelling environment for combining code stored across multiple git or maven repositories.
 ## Design
 A plugin.edn file is loaded as a resource.
 The EDN file contains a namespace qualified init function and a vector of dependent plugins (services/modules/components)  which is (required), then invoked.
 The cli-deps tooling makes building up the classpath and invoking configured functions simple.
 For example,
 ```